sahil-12/angular-assignment/README.md

 # Assignment

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.29.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.29. node version used 14.21.3

+# task
+created a landing homepage with the help of html,css and angular for creating component and routing
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.